Tetra 3, the Beast frame made of 1.5mm Carbon Plates and M1.4 hardware

 3. Rear standoffs

-To protect upper arm from collision from above, it is desirable to add rear standoffs that also protect the staff (FC or VTX) mounted under the upper arm.
+To protect upper arm from collision from above, it is desirable to add rear standoffs that also protect the stuff (FC or VTX) mounted under the upper arm.

 Build